orchestral/testbench-dusk/README.md

 Testbench Component is a simple package that is supposed to help you write tests for your Laravel package, especially when there is routing involved.

 This is a package developed by Konsulting Ltd to (we hope) be transferred to the original Orchestra namespace.
+*The package is not yet available on Packagist, so you will need to include as a vcs repo.*

 * [Version Compatibility](#version-compatibility)
 * [Installation](#installation)